Delhi: Several women at all-women’s college allege sexual assault by drunken men at annual fest

 “The administration did nothing to control it,” she alleged.
 “The Rapid Action Force personnel were standing right across the campus.
 They did absolutely nothing.
 We have visuals.”

 The student said that she was groped three times for about 40 minutes and could not get out of the college due to the overcrowding.
 When she got out, a man started masturbating at her.
-“As soon as I escaped from that place a first-year student came to me running saying a group 5-6 men were cornering her,” she said.
+“As soon as I escaped from that place a first-year student came to me running saying a group five to six men were cornering her,” she said.

-As many as six women students have alleged that men sexually assaulted them, The Quint reported on Sunday.
-However, College Principal Promila Kumar claimed she was unaware of the incident.
+The National Commission for Women has taken cognisance of the alleged sexual assault.
+A team of the commission will visit the college on Monday, reported ANI.

-The Delhi Police told PTI that they have not received any complaint about the incident so far.
-Delhi Police Spokesperson Anil Mittal said the investigation will begin once a complaint has been received.
-The college students will hold a protest march on Monday, demanding “safe fest or no fest”.
+A team of Delhi Police visited the college to check the CCTV footage, according to ANI.
+Deputy Commissioner of Police (South) Atul Thakur said that they have not received any complaint about the incident so far.